-The four-semesters Master's Program "Power Engineering" addresses students world-wide with a Bachelor's Degree in electrical or mechanical engineering, natural sciences or a related field.
+The four-semesters Master's Program "Power Engineering" addresses students world-wide with a Bachelor's Degree in electrical or mechanical engineering.

 Graduates of the program will receive a Master's degree (M.Sc.) in Power Engineering.